jhu-collab/proj-hourly/README.md

 Hourly allows for Instructors and Course Staff to schedule their office hours using the calendar.
 It has a click to drag feature to creating events, or can be created using a add button.
 Here is an example of the create event menu:

 ![Office Hours Create Event Menu](./screenshots/create_event.png "Create Event")

+Here you have the option for start time and end time as well as the date of the event.
+Three additional fields are the recurring event, remote, and location.
+Recurring events repeat on a weekly basis, so when you opt to make an event recurring, you must select the days of the week that you want it to recur on.
+The remote field is to flag the event as being online, and the location is to give a location (or a meeting link if remote).
+Once created, the event will populate the calendar and be viewable by students.

 ### Registrations